GURUFOCUS.COM » STOCK LIST » Energy » Oil & Gas » PetroTal Corp (TSX:TAL) » Definitions » Cyclically Adjusted Book per Share

 Address

-PetroTal Corp is an oil and gas company.
-The company is engaged in the exploration, appraisal, and development of crude oil and natural gas in Peru, South America.
-It generates revenues from the sale of crude oil.
-The company's operation includes Block 95 - Bretana oil field and Block 107 - Osheki Prospect.
+PetroTal Corp is an energy company.
+The company is engaged in the exploration, appraisal, and development of crude oil and natural gas in Peru, and South America.
+The company generates revenues from the sale of crude oil.
+The company's operation includes Block 95 - Bretana oil field and Block 107.

 Executives